 Students described in detail the need for leaders to take decisive action in a crisis.
-Sharing that leaders must take initiative and follow through on their vision.
+Leaders must take initiative and follow through on their vision.
 Decisive action taken by leadership at the medical school level, both by other students and by administration, were aimed at responding to the crisis and creating new opportunities for people to help during the pandemic.
-Students valued leaders who had bravery in how they pursued solutions and felt the best leaders worked hard to make those visions a reality.
-The connection between the pandemic leadership model and the existing frameworks of Complexity theory and Shared leadership theory suggests their appropriateness for effective leadership in the current context.
-Both models emphasize the need to respond to changing and dynamic systems and act within the framework of the interconnections of diverse pieces (26), The closest parallel to this leadership concept in the leadership training is the Capstone-for-impact project, where medical students are given the opportunity to "take on the society's biggest challenges in health, health care and health system delivery while in medical school" (30).
-Our findings suggest that programs like this are aligned with student values and may be useful as part of leadership training programs in additional settings.
+Students value leaders who have bravery in how they pursued solutions and feel that the best leaders work hard to make those visions a reality.
+The connection between the pandemic leadership model and the existing frameworks of Complexity theory and Shared Leadership theory suggests their appropriateness for effective leadership in the current context.
+Both models emphasize the need to respond to changing and dynamic systems and act within the framework of the interconnections of diverse pieces.26 The closest parallel to this leadership concept in the University of Michigan Medical School leadership training is the Capstone-for-impact project, where medical students are given the opportunity to "take on the society's biggest challenges in health, health care and health system delivery while in medical school".30 Our findings suggest that programs like this are aligned with student values and may be useful as part of leadership training programs in additional settings.

 There are some notable limitations to this study.
 First, the survey was designed to address student perceptions of leadership in a crisis.
 By design, the response characteristics will be focused on positive and negative leadership in response to the current global pandemic.
 While this provided a unique opportunity to develop theory in the real world and is very relevant to future challenges physicians may face, it may also limit the generalizability of the results to a broader leadership curriculum.
 Leadership in the context of everyday practice may not be exactly the same as leadership during a crisis and students may value different characteristics.
-Additionally, this study surveyed students at one large medical school in the United States and as such, these findings may not represent the values medical students in other locations with different cultural milieus.
+Additionally, this study surveyed students at one large medical school in the United States and as such, these findings may not represent the values of medical students in other locations with different cultural milieus.

 However, given the increasing prevalence and importance of leadership training curricula in medical education, this study hopes to be used as the first step in developing effective and relevant leadership training programs in undergraduate medical education.
-Our aim is that by developing the pandemic model of leadership, we provide a framework for understanding the implicit belief medical students hold about their leaders.
+Our aim is that by developing the pandemic model of leadership, we provided a framework for understanding the implicit beliefs medical students hold about their leaders.
 Specifically, these models could be used in the development of case studies, communication techniques, and skills grounded in the frameworks of these theories of leadership.

-Current leadership education programs are not grounded in an understanding of the characteristics and values students look for in their leaders (10, 11).
-Development of leadership curricula across medical education is limited without this understanding of the student views and attitudes towards ideal and poor leadership qualities.
-Our hope is that by developing the pandemic model of leadership, we provide a framework for understanding the implicit belief medical students hold about their leaders.
+Current leadership education programs are not grounded in an understanding of the characteristics and values students look for in their leaders.
+10,11 Development of leadership curricula across medical education is limited without this understanding of the student views and attitudes towards ideal and poor leadership qualities.
 This framework, in turn, can be used to help inform future curriculum development.
-The connection between the pandemic leadership model and the existing frameworks of Complexity theory and Shared leadership theory suggests their appropriateness for effective leadership in the current context.
+The connection between the pandemic leadership model and the existing frameworks of Complexity theory and Shared Leadership theory suggests their appropriateness for effective leadership in the current context.
 It is also important to note that there may be little to no space to add additional stand-alone leadership training content to full medical school curricula.
 Therefore, integrating leadership training into longitudinal curricula with natural overlapping content may be necessary to ensure time and space for this essential training.